nataliabercz/PowerOutageReport-Tauron/README.md

 }
 ```

-#### 1.3 Getting sender_email_password
+#### 2.3 Getting password for sender email

-*Note: The domain name for sender e-mail address should be gmail.com.*
+*Note: The domain name for sender email address should be gmail.com.*

+*Note: An app password is a 16-digit passcode that gives a less secure app permission to access Google Account.
+App passwords can only be used with accounts that have 2-Step Verification turned on.*

 1. Go to the Google account - `Security` tab: https://myaccount.google.com/security.

     <img src="./images/security_tab.png" width="400"/>

-2. Go to `How you sign in to Google` field and choose `2-Step Verification`.
+2. Go to `How you sign in to Google` field and choose `2-Step Verification` tab.

-    *If 2-Step Verification is not turned on you need to set it first.*

     <img src="./images/two_steps_verification.png" width="400"/>